ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ## Architecture
 {: #architecture}

-Software can originate from different sources:
+When deploying applications in the cloud, software can originate from different sources:
 1. The file system of a local workstation using a provisioning system to create the required infrastructure and to copy files and scripts to the virtual server instances,
 2. {{site.data.keyword.IBM_notm}} mirrors,
 3. Internet or intranet software repositories.